JetBrains/teamcity-documentation/topics/configuring-vcs-triggers.md

 [//]: # (title: Configuring VCS Triggers)
 [//]: # (auxiliary-id: Configuring VCS Triggers)

 VCS triggers automatically start a new build each time TeamCity detects new changes in the configured [VCS roots](vcs-root.md) and displays the change in the pending changes.
+Multiple VCS triggers can be added to a build configuration.

 A new VCS trigger with the default settings triggers a build once there are pending changes in the build configuration: the version control is polled for changes according to the [checking for changes interval](configuring-vcs-roots.md#Common+VCS+Root+Properties) of a VCS root honoring a [VCS commit hook](configuring-vcs-post-commit-hooks-for-teamcity.md) if configured.
 Only the changes matched by the [checkout rules](vcs-checkout-rules.md) are displayed as pending and thus are processed by the trigger.
 If several check-ins are made within short time frame and discovered by TeamCity together, only __one build will be triggered__.